yasha815528453/optionstats/README.md

-## optionstats
+## Options insight web app

+#### Overview
-A dashboard presents key metrics on options data, giving each day's most valuable insights based on the options market.
+A dashboard presenting key metrics on options data, giving each day's most valuable insights based on the options market.
+Chart shows a bias in options pricing, giving some value to forecasting future price actions.

 #### Technology used:
-flask, mysql, react, html, css
+Python, Flask, React, Mysql

 #to visit app
 http://167.99.6.196/